John Paluck

-John Joseph Paluck (May 23, 1935 – April 22, 2003) was an American football defensive lineman in the National Football League for the Washington Redskins.
+John Joseph Paluck (May 23, 1935 – April 22, 2003) was an American professional football player who was a defensive lineman for the Washington Redskins of the National Football League (NFL).
 He went to one Pro Bowl during his nine-year career.
-Paluck played college football at the University of Pittsburgh and was drafted in the second round of the 1956 NFL Draft.
+Paluck played college football for the Pittsburgh Panthers and was selected in the second round of the 1956 NFL draft.

-A number 2 draft pick, Paluck was lost to the military for the 1957 and 1958 seasons.
+A second-round draft pick, Paluck was lost to the military for the 1957 and 1958 seasons.
 He rejoined the Redskins for the 1959 season to become one of the NFL's top defensive performers.
 His rugged style of play earned him the nickname of "Gentle John."
 He scored the only touchdown of his career as a rookie, returning a fumble 76 yards against the New York Giants at Yankee Stadium.